Monthly Report

 The standout is how much you can recolor: windows, doors, interior and exterior walls, cushions, couch fabric, the bougainvillea blossoms, the dome roofs, even the kitchen cabinet doors can all be changed from a material color palette.
 From the default blue-and-white, you can repaint it into your own resort.
 Sea and pool water shaders, a candle-flame shader, and an Udon door gimmick are included.
 Updates landed in quick succession right after release — brightness tuning, collider fixes, an added open sea — and the load size stays around 47–49MB.

-#8: Summer Tradition Asset Pack (10 Items) / のあがみ
+#8: Japanese Summer Staples (10 pcs) / のあがみ

-An electric fan, a wind chime, a pig-shaped mosquito coil holder, a mosquito coil, a watermelon (whole and cut), a ramune bottle, and three paper fans — ten pieces of the Japanese summer in one asset pack. ¥600.
+An electric fan, a wind chime, a pig-shaped mosquito coil holder, a mosquito coil, a watermelon (whole and cut), a ramune bottle, and three paper fans — ten pieces of the Japanese summer in one asset pack. #8 with 1,023 likes, ¥600.
 The indigo paper fan with the character 祭 (festival), the ramune bottle with its marble, the striped watermelon — every piece leans on the texture of the real thing, so placing them on a veranda or in a café or summer-festival world instantly puts the Japanese summer in the air.

 Every item's polygon count is listed on the product page (electric fan △26,642, wind chime △3,620, and so on), which is a kindness to anyone placing props with a capacity budget in mind.
 Alongside the UnityPackage, FBX and texture files are included separately, so it works outside Unity too — game and video production included.
 No animations; this is a pure 3D model set.